ebellocchia/py_crypto_hd_wallet/readme/monero_wallet.md

 # Monero wallet

-A Monero wallet is a wallet based on the Monero official wallet.\
-It doesn't follow BIP44 but it allows generating Monero spend/view keys, primary address and subaddresses.
+A Monero wallet is a wallet based on the Monero official wallet, by generating Monero spend/view keys, primary address and subaddresses.

 ## Monero wallet factory

 A Monero wallet is created using the *HdWalletMoneroFactory* class.\
-A *HdWalletMoneroFactory* class is simply constructed by specifying the desired network.
+A *HdWalletMoneroFactory* class is constructed by specifying the desired network.
 After the construction, the factory can be used to create wallets with the specified network.

 Supported coin enumerative: